DATA-DOG/go-sqlmock/README.md

 This is a **mock** driver as **database/sql/driver** which is very flexible and pragmatic to manage and mock expected queries.
 All the expectations should be met and all queries and actions triggered should be mocked in order to pass a test.
+The package has no 3rd party dependencies.

+**NOTE:** regarding major issues #20 and #9 the api has changed to support concurrency and more than one database connection.

+If you need an old version, checkout **go-sqlmock** at gopkg.in:

+    go get gopkg.in/DATA-DOG/go-sqlmock.v0

+Otherwise use the **v1** branch from master.

 ## Install

     go get github.com/DATA-DOG/go-sqlmock

+Or take an older version:

+    go get gopkg.in/DATA-DOG/go-sqlmock.v0

 ## Use it with pleasure